New Orleans Motorcycle Accident Attorneys Discusses Bad Police Reports and Biker Prejudice

 Responsible bikers should not suffer because of a police officer’s bias.
 A good motorcycle accident injury lawyer will be able to identify anti-biker bias in a police report and will know how to expose and overcome it to get their client the compensation and justice they deserve.

 At Bloom Legal, we respect bikers, understand the challenges they face after a serious accident, and know how to overcome unfair prejudices to obtain compensation for their injuries.
-With fierce advocacy and unwavering commitment to our clients’ well-being, a New Orleans motorcycle accident lawyer at Bloom Legal will fight to get you what you deserve when you have been injured on your bike.
-Contact us today at 504-636-6729 or through our contact form to arrange for your free consultation to discuss the details of your claim.
+With fierce advocacy and unwavering commitment to our clients’ well-being, our New Orleans motorcycle accident law firm will fight to get you what you deserve when you have been injured on your bike.
+Contact us today at 504-599-9997 or through our contact form to arrange for your free consultation to discuss the details of your claim.

 Hear What Our Clients Have To Say